Today, I'm going to teach you video producers and aspiring filmmakers the 9 best ways to find emails to anyone that you want to reach out to.

 That’s fair.
 That’s why there is Upwork, and there’s a detailed writeup on hiring someone through Upwork here.
 There are people who will do this for you, and you can pay them to get the email monkey off your back.
 Be prepared to teach them though - these tools are not in your everyday high school or college education, but even those three tools should get you where you need to go.

-If you’re ready to get started, here’s the full rundown on all 8 techniques that I use regularly and so can you!
+If you’re ready to get started, here’s the full rundown on all 8 techniques that I sometimes use and so can you!

 Which of these tools works best for you?
 Comment below!